Anything-Minecraft-Team/anything-minecraft/docs/server/info/lists/server_software.md

     Version: 1.8.8
     Currently Inactive

 -   [CraftBukkit](https://getbukkit.org/download/craftbukkit) - It's the BASE for all forks that are out today and they still are updating it to this day, not newbie friendly at all because it requires manual building (or you can get it [here](https://getbukkit.org)).
+Versions older than 1.0.0 are not available publicly but archives do exist.
-    Version: 1.0.0 - 1.18.1
+    Version: 1.2_01 beta - 1.18.1
     Currently Active

 -   Creativity - Creativity was a server software made with C++, it was been lost sadly.
     Version: Unknown
     Lost

 -   [Crocus](https://github.com/ComunidadAylas/Crocus) - Crocus is a fork of Paper that adds some patches for the Khron Minecraft server.
 (Notice: This may be inaccurate due to Google Translate).
     Version: Unknown
     Discontinued

 -   [Cuberite](https://cuberite.org/) - Cuberite is a server software developed in C++ and plugins are written in LUA.
 Cuberite is very lightweight and they also allow you to run a server on your android device!
 Cuberite is only 1.8-1.12, 1.13+ compatibility is being worked on.
 Used to be known as [MCServer](https://web.archive.org/web/20141024152021/http://mc-server.org).